Skip to main content

 Contributing Writer

-Jan Davenport is a contributing writer at Provo.com specializing in outdoor recreation, health and wellness, and Utah Valley's growing food and drink scene.
-An avid hiker, skier, and trail runner, Jan brings firsthand experience to every outdoor guide and restaurant review.
+Elly Giordano is a contributing writer at Provo.com covering outdoor recreation, health and wellness, and Utah Valley's growing food and drink scene.
+An avid hiker and trail runner who knows the Wasatch foothills well, Elly brings firsthand experience to every outdoor guide and restaurant review.
+When she's not on the trails, she's on the volleyball court, where she plays setter for her college team.